 Right after T.J. and Principal Prickly's guard disguises fail T.J. yells "RUN!", but is still oddly smiling, possibly due to an animation error.

 One of the early trailers (seen on the Air Bud: World Pup VHS) has a scene where the kids are about to break into the school with T.J. saying "Cover me, I'm going in", which is obviously recycled from the first episode.
-This is especially noticable due to the fact that T.J. had a different voice actor in season one.
+This is especially conspicuous because T.J. had a different voice actor in season one.

 Nightmare Fuel: The scene where Prickly was dematerialized.
 Mainly because it comes out of nowhere, but also since Recess is a Disney cartoon, odds are we just saw him get killed.
 He wasn't though.

 What an Idiot!: Benedict himself, who expresses no concern for the fact that if his plans had come to fruition, he in all likelihood would've doomed not simply summer vacation, but the human race and all other life along with it as the ice age sets in; And as if being fired by the President himself for his deluded beliefs wasn't enough, he still thinks he'd have a shot at the office himself regardless of the inevitable ruination that his plan would cause the world.

 The police, who even after three reports of suspicious activity at the school simply laugh off their claims about what's going on there; granted, it's unlikely anybody would buy these stories in reality, but after a while one would have to think that at least something must be off.

 The Woobie: T.J. at the beginning of the film after his friends go to camp.